-Violations of competition/antitrust legislation could expose the group to administrative penalties of up to 10% of its worldwide turnover.
-We also run the risk of civil claims and damages, including punitive damages, by entities which can prove they were harmed by such conduct.
-In addition, there is also the significant reputational damage that accompanies findings of such contraventions.
+Violations of competition/antitrust legislation could expose the group to administrative penalties of up to 10% of its worldwide turnover and civil claims and damages, including punitive damages, by entities which can prove they were harmed by such conduct.
+In addition, there is also the significant reputational damage that accompanies findings of such contraventions as well as imprisonment or fines for individuals in some countries where antitrust violations are a criminal offence.